 Strategy 2:

-Registration hold and mandatory advising for students who do not meet degree milestones.
+Implement registration holds and mandatory advising for students who do not meet degree milestones.

 Overview:

 With prescriptive degree maps and mandatory milestones in place, students who fail to meet these milestones can be identified at the end of add/drop if their class schedule will not meet milestones or after final grades if they do not maintain the minimum GPA.
 This allows early advising aimed specifically at catching up to milestones, considering alternative plans, and developing the timelines for particular actions.